 Describe something that you tried for the first time at George School.

-During my first year at George School I was able to take yearbook as a class, and it completely changed how I view my own capabilities.
-I realized that I have a creative mind, and I love creating spreads and taking pictures for Opus.
+During my first year at George School I was able to take yearbook as a class, and it completely changed how I viewed my own capabilities.
+I realized that I have a creative mind, and I loved creating spreads and taking pictures for Opus.
 My yearbook teacher at the time, Susan Ross, helped me develop my love for photography and graphic design.

-Which other faculty members have had a big impact on you?
+Which other faculty members had a big impact on you?